Custom Meta Tags

 Conclusion (LC)

-Even though the cost of these components in a 48V architecture is likely to be higher than that of a 12V system, the overall cost savings of moving to 48V will outweigh the higher bill of materials (BOM) cost.
+Although the cost of these components in a 48V architecture is likely to be higher than that of a 12V system, the overall cost savings of moving to 48V will outweigh the higher bill of materials (BOM) cost.

 Conclusions